SakibAhmedShuva/Training-YOLOv11-on-Google-Colab/README.md

 # Training YOLOv11 on Google Colab

 This repository contains code for training YOLOv11 models on Google Colab for image segmentation/classification tasks.
+You will also see how you can save the trained weights directly on your google drive.

 ## Directory Structure